seenya/simplebot/README.md

 ## Assemlbing the SimpleBot

-You can assemble your simple bot in the order that suits you best.
-You could do it the following way:
+You can assemble your SimpleBot in the order that suits you best.
+One way would be:

 1. Screw the nub/dome thing to the back of your base board
   1. Underneath the board at the bottom of the picture below